 In this guidance, the United Nations Population Fund (UNFPA) provides guidance to governments and programmers on how to best design, implement, and evaluate comprehensive sexuality education (CSE) programs.
 These guidelines are based on scientific evidence, international human rights conventions, and agreed-upon technical standards and provide a clear common definition of CSE, a description of the essential components this includes, and four key intervention areas on which to focus (2014).

 This report provides an extensive review and analysis of a wide range of evaluation studies in the field of comprehensive sexuality education (CSE).
 By examining CSE programs at different stages of development and in diverse settings, the report provides important guidance to future evaluations of CSE programs on methodologies, data collection instruments, and age-specific approaches, particularly as these relate to gender and empowerment outcomes (2015).

 The Case for Addressing Gender and Power in Sexuality and HIV Education: A Comprehensive Review of Evaluation Studies

 This peer-reviewed article assesses whether curriculum-based sexuality and education programs that directly address gender and power result in better outcomes than those that do not.
-A review of 22 evaluated programs (10 of which addressed gender or power) found that those that did include these as a core component were five times as likely to be effective in terms of core sexual and reproductive health outcomes, including lower rates of sexually transmitted infections and unintended pregnancies (2015).
+A review of 22 evaluated programs (10 of which addressed gender or power) found that those that did include these as a core component were five times as likely to be effective in terms of core reproductive health outcomes, including lower rates of sexually transmitted infections and unintended pregnancies (2015).